LucasCzerny/Nero/README.md

 ### PBR

-(I set his metallic value to 1 to make the reflections more clearly visible)
+(I set the metallic value to 1 to make the reflections clearly visible)

 ![pbr](screenshots/pbr.png)